pradeephrish/primer/README.md

 	This will clone primer project content into /Library/WebServer/Documents/primer location

-	Now, You can run primer project by opening url <http://localhost/primer> in browser.
-Once you visit the link, wait for Ready Pop up message.
-Click Ok.
-Then you can start by saying "Tell me a Story"

 ### Steps on Windows ###

 	Download & Install latest version of XAMMP for Windows from <https://www.apachefriends.org/index.html>